City Index vs UFX Comparison

 Can I trust UFX?

-UFX has a trust score of 67, giving it a "High Risk" trust label.
+UFX has a Trust Score of 67, giving it a "High Risk" Trust Score Label.

 Is City Index a good broker?

 City Index, part of StoneX Group, is an award-winning, highly trusted broker with a long history of offering forex and CFDs across its global offices.
 Featuring a well-designed mobile trading app and a powerful web platform, City Index delivers a winning variety of tools for forex traders.
 Founded in 1983, City Index is regulated in multiple Tier-1 jurisdictions and carries a Trust Score rating of 99.
 The broker's flagship platform suite provides a large range of markets, but pricing is just average.
 Only a handful of markets are available on City Index's MetaTrader platform (and MT5 is not yet available).

 UFX offers the full MetaTrader suite (MT4 and MT5) as well as its proprietary UFX Trader app.
 Though spreads at UFX are wider than the industry average, the broker does offer a growing selection of markets.
 That being said, and its own proprietary platform, as well as a growing selection of markets.
 That being said, UFX recently renounced it's only regulatory license.
 It's crucial to ensure that your forex broker is properly licensed before opening a trading account.
 Learn more about the importance of regulation in the forex industry by visiting our Trust Score page.

 What Tier-1 jurisdictions is each broker regulated in?